ericyang91/Dashboard_Soccer_Performance_vs_Money/README.md

   <img src="https://github.com/ericyang91/Soccer_Is_the_Money_Worth_the_Goals/blob/main/captures/bar.jpg" alt="bar"/>
 </p>

 The league table shows a detailed value and performance information for all clubs in a league.
+Users can sort the different columns by clicking on the column headers.

 <p align="center">
   <img src="https://github.com/ericyang91/Soccer_Is_the_Money_Worth_the_Goals/blob/main/captures/table.jpg" alt="table"/>